abiddiscombe-os/mlGeocodeConnector/README.md

 ```

 ## Usage
-Please read the [os-transform](https://github.com/OrdnanceSurvey/os-transform) documentation fully, you need to define the ESPG27700-to-ESPG3857 transformation prior to using os-mlGeocodeConverter.
-This is explained in the docs, and shown in the example (`example.html`).
+Please read the [os-transform](https://github.com/OrdnanceSurvey/os-transform) documentation, you need to define the proj4js ESPG27700-to-ESPG3857 transformation prior to using os-mlGeocodeConverter.
+This is explained in the docs, and shown in the example (`example/example.html`).

-Use the `os.mapLibreGeocodeConverter.apiKey` to define the OS Data Hub API Key (which is connected to the OS Names or Places API)
+Use the `os.mlGeocodeConverter.apiKey` to define the OS Data Hub API Key (which is connected to the OS Names or Places API)

 Create a new MapLibreGeocoder instance, and pass in either:
 - `os.mlGeocodeConverter.places` for the OS Places API
 - `os.mlGeocodeConverter.names` for the OS Names API

 ```
-os.mapLibreGeocodeConverter.apiKey = <your-api-key-here>;
+os.mlGeocodeConverter.apiKey = <your-api-key-here>;

 map.addControl(
     new MaplibreGeocoder(os.mlGeocodeConverter.places, {